GBlanch/Data-Eng-Zoomcamp-capstone/README.md

       git clone https://github.com/mage-ai/mage-ai-terraform-templates.git

 After cd-ing into `gcp` directory, we can open VS Code and adjust the main and variable.tf files.
 Basically, we will add our credentials the same way we did when creating our bucket with Terraform.
-The ones used fot this project are located within this folder [____]()
+The ones used fot this project are located within [this directory](https://github.com/GBlanch/Data-Eng-Zoomcamp-capstone/tree/main/terraform)

 We also have to configure and enable Cloud Filestore API